Overview

 • The transition is seamless and reversible

-• GPU and CPU pipelines share identical scene definitions
+• GPU and CPU Mandelbrot pipelines share identical scene definitions

 For GPU reviewers, this design highlights a pragmatic boundary between throughput-optimized GPU math and precision-optimized CPU math, without compromising UX.